Bridgerton “Diamond of the First Water” Spoilers Ahead

-Bridgerton’s first episode preludes the season, and perhaps the entire series remarkably by boldly exhibiting what it’s like to be a woman in the 19th century.
+Bridgerton’s “Diamond of the First Water” preludes the season, and perhaps the entire series remarkably by boldly exhibiting what it’s like to be a woman in the 19th century.
 Women on Bridgerton run the show, the queen calls the shots, Lady Whistledown is heard, and no one dares to cross Lady Danbury, but to be a gently bred woman was taxing, and the series will showcase this running theme throughout.
-There’s a particular moment even, where there are scabs on Daphne’s back because of the corsets and it’s fascinating to see the reality behind a piece of clothing none of us would ever want to wear today.
-It was anything but easy and the lives of these women often came down to single moments.
+There’s a particular moment even where there are scabs on Daphne’s back because of the corsets, and it’s fascinating to see the reality behind a piece of clothing none of us would ever want to wear today.
+It was anything but easy, and the lives of these women often came down to single moments.
 (Which we’ve got to note, Anthony might not exactly know today, but when Daphne says: “To have one’s entire life reduced to a single moment,” it’s a prelude to the fact that a single moment does change his life forever.
 And it’s all credit to a bee.)

 That said, professing these difficulties out loud, and constantly reiterating what it’s like is making the series feel that much richer.
 Though some women like Daphne want this life for themselves, it doesn’t change the fact that the trials can be frustrating when her opinions are overshadowed by a man’s.
 To be deemed flawless by the queen, then to lose that touch when every suitor is chased away isn’t easy.
 Thus both her confidence and heart are now on the line.

-Someone needs to call him out on it and we’re glad Simon is the one to do so.
+Someone needs to call him out on it, and we’re glad Simon is the one to do so.
 “Where is your wife?”
-Excellent question, there–somewhere in Somerset we’re sure.
+Excellent question, there–somewhere in Somerset, we’re sure.
 But the reality of that conversation is yet another intricate showcase of how out of touch both men are with their own feelings, and naturally each other’s.
-Granted it’s been a while since they’ve seen each other, but it’s an interesting to note how terrible men are when it comes sharing their emotions, and especially these men.
+Granted, it’s been a while since they’ve seen each other, but it’s interesting to note how terrible men are when sharing their emotions, especially these men.
 If they’d just openly talk to each other … well we wouldn’t be on the first episode at that point.
 Thus, we’ll get there, and it’s an excellent start to noting however, how much they see regardless of how little they talk.

 Colin calling Penelope “Pen” in private is already a fantastic little detail to allude to the fact that she’s someone who’s close to him.
 Societal rules aside, he doesn’t need to call her Miss Featherington when it’s just the two of them.
 And though he approaches her looking for a certain Miss Thompson, we know that no one’s a threat to the endgame that’s set up for these two.
-(If you’ll notice, neither Anthony nor Benedict call their ladies this season by their given names.
-And it’s an important detail to pay attention to on screen when names are important.)
 It’s not always going to be pretty or fun watching the angst build up between the two of them, but Penelope’s always been special to Colin, whether he knows it or not.
 And calling her Pen so early on is a little delight for fans to hold on to.
-Additionally, there’s the little moment where suitors leave the Featherington’s house, and while no one stops to say goodbye to the girls, Colin makes sure to say goodbye to Penelope.
+Additionally, there’s the little moment where suitors leave the Featherington house, and while no one stops to say goodbye to the girls, Colin makes sure to say goodbye to Penelope.
 Be still our hearts.

-Cue Kris Bower’s “We Could Form An Attachment” and let’s all take a moment to appreciate this score before we get into the explosive scene.
+Cue Kris Bower’s “We Could Form An Attachment,” and let’s all take a moment to appreciate this score before we get into the explosive scene.
 (Fireworks and all.)
-Simon proposing he and Daphne pretend they’re in a relationship in order to keep meddling society mothers away from him and to thus deem her desirable in Whistledown’s column is an excellent start to what’ll be the love story of the season.
+Simon proposing he and Daphne pretend they’re in a relationship to keep meddling society mothers away from him and thus deem her desirable in Whistledown’s column is an excellent start to what’ll be the love story of the season.

 The way Regé-Jean Page is already playing Simon’s unavailability is astounding.
 We’re all lying to ourselves if we say we aren’t in love with him at this point.
 His voiceover kicking off the music as they’re seen walking to the dance floor was stunning–the perfect way to complete an episode.
 And the jaw-dropping cinematography in that scene might have given us butterflies or two.
 Why weren’t we invited to Vauxhall?